inhaabit/ar-button/README.md

 # AR Button
-Button for the INHAABIT Product Configuration Platform
+Button assets for the INHAABIT Product Configuration Platform

 See more information at [https://inhaabit.com/](https://inhaabit.com/)